Agency Selling or Reselling? Channel Structures in Electronic Retailing

 University of Pennsylvania - The Wharton School - Department of Marketing

-In recent years, online retailers (e-tailers) have started allowing manufacturers direct access to their customers while charging a fee for providing this access, commonly referred to as agency selling.
-In this paper, we answer a key question that e-tailers are facing: When should they use an agency selling format instead of using the more conventional reselling format?
-Using a theoretical model, we focus on the effects of two main factors on the resulting selling format in electronic retailing: competition among e-tailers, and reaction by the manufacturer due to the impact of the electronic channel on sales in traditional channels (e.g., brick-and-mortar retailing).
-Our results suggest that whenever sales in the electronic channel lead to a negative effect on demand in the traditional channel, e-tailers prefer to use agency selling, whereas when sales in the electronic channel lead to substantial stimulation of demand in the traditional channel, e-tailers prefer reselling contracts with manufacturers.
-This preference is mediated by competition among e-tailers - as competition between them increases, e-tailers prefer to use agency selling.
-Interestingly, under certain conditions, all market participants are better off when agency selling is used.
-We also analyze the effect that a new entrant has on the existing selling format in electronic retailing.
-We show that market entry can disrupt the existing format, and find the surprising result that, under certain conditions, consumers might face higher prices in the e-channel when there are competing e-tailers as opposed to when there is a monopolistic e-tailer.
+In recent years, online retailers (e-tailers) have started allowing manufacturers direct access to their customers while charging a fee for providing this access, a format commonly referred to as agency selling.
+In this paper, we use a stylized theoretical model to answer a key question that e-tailers are facing: When should they use an agency selling format instead of using the more conventional reselling format?
+We find that agency selling is more effecient than reselling and leads to lower retail prices; however, the e-tailers end up giving control over retail prices to the manufacturer.
+Therefore, the reaction by the manufacturer, who makes electronic channel pricing decisions based on their impact on demand in the traditional channel (brick-and-mortar retailing), is an important factor for e-tailers to consider.
+We find that when sales in the electronic channel lead to a negative effect on demand in the traditional channel, e-tailers prefer agency selling, whereas when sales in the electronic channel lead to substantial stimulation of demand in the traditional channel, e-tailers prefer reselling.
+This preference is mediated by competition between e-tailers — as competition between them increases, e-tailers prefer to use agency selling.
+We also find that when e-tailers benefit from positive externalities from the sales of the focal product (such as additional profits from sales of complementary products), retail prices may be lower under reselling than under agency selling, and the e-tailers prefer reselling under some conditions where they would prefer agency selling without the positive externalities.

 Number of Pages in PDF File: 35